amethystaurora-robo/control_run_analysis/README.md

 #I am going to completely refactor this repository.
-Change the time series to be a real time series.
-Then need tas and AMOC data from the 1000-year run to investigate again -look at only CDO in case there was something wrong converting to a df in python.
-(It's something wrong in the simulation, nothing wrong in Python).
-Also tas isn't anomalous-it seems fine.
-Then look at the 100-year runs and see if we have the same variable-no, but it seems it is still transienting so need to run some longer simulations.
-Finally create a graph for efficiency analysis of runs between core values.
-And then run the 1000-years again and try another analysis -PDF is interesting.
+a) Change the time series to be a real time series.
+b) Tas is not anomalous, only AMOC values are.
+It doesn't seem to be anything wrong with code, as diagnostic files print these very low values.
+Need to run a longer (200 years at least) simulation to check if the values still persist
+c) 16 cores seems to be the most efficient processing for this
+d) Need to do final PDF analysis of 1000-year run, see if AMOC variable is still there

 This repository represents the second deliverable of my PhD on climate tipping points with rare event sampling.
 For this project, I have used PLASIM to conduct a 1000 year 'control' run, which will then be compared to PLASIM runs with rare event sampling.